Rwanda & Uganda 2027

 Safari Guide

-Emmanuel, aka as Ema, has been connecting travelers to the countries of Rwanda, Uganda, Kenya and Tanzania for close to 30 years.
+Emmanuel, aka Ema, has been connecting travelers to the countries of Rwanda, Uganda, Kenya and Tanzania for 30 years.

-As a Safari Guide and Driver, he makes sure that his guests have experiences that both bring joy and meaning.
+As a Safari Guide and Driver, he makes sure that his guests have experiences that both bring joy and meaning and alot of laughter.
 With his wealth of knowledge about his homeland, as well of the continent as a whole, you will leave having learned so much valuable information and with a deep connection the places and people you experience.

 We will explore how culture shows up in the therapy room for both clients and clinicians.
 We will explore our own unconscious bias, investigate ways to increase awareness of our own culture and other cultures, and discuss how to learn about unfamiliar cultures.
 We will learn through lecture, interactive exercises and hands on exercises; providing a safe place for us to get real about how we hold our own culture and others.